 Regulatory compliance framework

-The TGA safeguards the health of the Australian community through effective and timely regulation of therapeutic goods.
+We safeguard the health of the Australian community through effective and timely regulation of therapeutic goods.
 Appropriate regulation helps ensure that the medicines and medical devices that millions of Australians rely on are safe and fit for purpose.

-The TGA's compliance functions support the broader regulatory objectives, including consumer protection, and enable a fair market for industry.
+Our compliance functions support the broader regulatory objectives, including consumer protection, and enable a fair market for industry.
 We monitor, and enforce where necessary, compliance with the legislation, regulations and rules for therapeutic goods; import, manufacture, advertising, supply, and export.

 Video: TGA regulatory compliance